 Against my better judgment I'm going to say something that has been increasingly bothering me over the (fairly brief, a year I think?) time that we have been "facebook friends" and, rather than just defriend you and move on with my life, out of respect, I'm choosing to send this message to you and perhaps foster an honest dialogue about it.
 What galvanized me to sit down and write this (rather long) message to you was a (now deleted) "news" item you posted this afternoon which (falsely) claims to have a copy of a "hunting license"

-Here goes: Thembisa, at what point in your life will you see yourself simply as a person, as opposed to a "person of color?"
-Because until you do so, you actively promote and reinforce the racism, racial profiling and institutionalized bigotry which so (understandably) outrages and offends you.
+Here goes: Thembisa, at what point in your life will you see yourself simply as a human being?
+As a person, and a member of the human race, as opposed to strictly and exclusively a "person of color" and a member of a group of humans who's "race" is "black"?
+Because by doing so, you actively promote and reinforce the racism, racial profiling and institutionalized bigotry which so (understandably) outrages and offends you.
 How, you might ask?
 Allow me to explain.

-I would not be writing this message to you had I-even once-observed you post an article or news item expressing moral indignation at the unspeakable violence, and reprehensible human rights violations experienced by a single "non-black" minority group around the world on a daily basis.
+The argument i am making here is not the same as those who, when confronted with the "Black Lives Matter" movement, insist that "All Lives Matter."
+I have no problem with the "Black Lives Matter" movement, I recognize that Black men are being murdered with shocking frequency by police officers in every city in this nation and something needs to change in the minds of the citizens of this country so the level of outrage that these murders warrant is reached.
+I don't think that white people's lives are at risk in the same way that a black person's life is when they get pulled over for a minor infraction; therefore the message that "black lives matter" does not offend or anger me.
+That's completely justified, that message.
+Instead, what I am hearing from you is different.
+The message that you are making to the members of your facebook community is this: that black people are being specifically targeted for hate crimes that other minorities aren't, and that your suffering is exclusive to your race, and that the only way to combat racism is by "exposing every instance of it", and by "calling it out by its name."
+Your focus is not on injustice and oppression, or bigotry and cruelty, it's on your perceived mistreatment of blacks, and, to a lesser degree, black muslims.
+I am sorry but I would not be writing this message to you had I-even once-observed you post an article or news item expressing moral indignation at the unspeakable violence, and reprehensible human rights violations experienced by a single "non-black" minority--of which there are legion of instances on a daily basis.
 If you had posted a lone, solitary statement of condemnation, regret or disgust for crimes like those against Malala Yousafzai, the Pakistani teenager shot in the head by the Taliban for campaigning for girls' education or for any number of the dozens (hundreds?) of "honor killings" (that take place anywhere Islam is practiced and only where Islam is the dominant faith), or any of the countless hate crimes suffered by gays and transgender people like the one against Randy Gener, Gay NYC Journalist who had to undergo brain surgery after being beaten nearly to death near Times Square.
 But you are curiously unmoved by these deplorable acts.
 Why?
-Because the victim doesn't look like you and the agent of the crime doesn't share your faith.
+Because the victim doesn't look like you or share your faith.
+This is not social activism, this is primitive clan mentality, no different from the message preached by the most notorious clan of all, the KKK.

 1. You must only catch my posts some of the time.
 I have poosted about the Sari Gang fighting domestic abusers; about the gang rapes in India, about the beheading of the soldier in the UK by the so-called Muslim who was actually a terrorist.
 So know that I post primarily about things that concern people of color in the African diaspora (mainly in the US), but that's not all I care about--or post about.
 Your presumptiveness is unfortunate.